 There are techniques and tools you can import into your life.

-For example, you can choose to use gratitude as a way to offset the human desire of lack consciousness.
+For example, you can choose to use gratitude as a way to offset the human desire to lack consciousness.

 Being present in the moment

 Take a moment to realize that where you are right now in this moment will never come your way again.